VersifitTechnologies/angular-ui-tab-scroll/README.md

 * `tooltip-left` - which tooltip direction to use for the left tooltip (bottom, top, left, right) - defaults to bottom
 * `tooltip-right` - which tooltip direction to use for the right tooltip (bottom, top, left, right) - defaults to bottom
 * `tooltip-text-selector` - the selector for your tooltips, defaults to `*:not(:has("*:not(span)"))`
-* `scroll-left-icon` - the CSS class(es) to customize the left navigation button icon, defaults to `glyphicon glyphicon-chevron-left`
-* `scroll-right-icon` - the CSS class(es) to customize the right navigation button icon, defaults to `glyphicon glyphicon-chevron-right`

 These options can directly be set on each directive as **DOM attributes**.